 Passives are elusive; your are not sure which camp they are leaning toward.
 This could be they are not yet convinced, have had mixed business results so far with your company, or are less likely to want to say anything too negative.
 You shouldn't view as neutral but instead may need to treat them as a detractor.
-According to 1st Financial Training Services, Inc., 96% of unhappy customers don't complain, however 91% of those will simply leave and never come back.
+96% of unhappy customers don't complain, however 91% of those will simply leave and never come back.

 Understanding your customers is step one.
 Implementing changes is step 2.
 This may be a simple fix or the issues could be more widespread.
 A strategy to improve customer experience will help you convert the Detractors to Promoters and perhaps even save Passives.
 To improve the customer experience, and hopefully your next NPS survey, concentrate on the following:

 Retention vs. Acquisition: It's far easier and more profitable to retain a happy customer than it is to acquire a new one.
 Along with having a good product, or reliable service, focusing on providing an excellent customer experience throughout the customer lifecycle is key.

 Address Customer Issues: Issues won't go away on their own.
 Where there is smoke there is usually fire, so get to the bottom of it quickly.
 Instead of just responding to the customer's issue, think in a broader sense about implementing changes to avoid having that problem in the future.